-Under Dr. Cash’s leadership, graduation rates have climbed to a 16-year high; grades 3 - 8 proficiency rates in ELA & Math are rising fast from single digits five years ago; the number of schools in good standing has nearly tripled from 14 to 37; and, the number of Receivership Schools has dwindled from 25 to 3.
+Under Dr. Cash’s leadership, graduation rates have climbed to a 16-year high; grades 3 - 8 proficiency rates in ELA & Math are rising fast from single digits five years ago; the number of schools in good standing has tripled from 14 to 46; and, the number of Receivership Schools has dwindled from 25 to 3.
 Meanwhile, the District is in its best financial condition in decades, with surpluses in three of the last four years, increasing fund balance to $224 million; and, Other Post-Employment Benefits Liability (Retiree Health Insurance or “OPEB”) has been reduced by over $500 million.

 Dr. Cash and his team are collaborating with parents, students, regional businesses, higher education institutions, civic organizations, health care partners, faith-based institutions, law enforcement, the local judiciary community and all levels of government to spur continued gains in student achievement.
 He recognizes the extraordinary recovery that is taking place in the City of Buffalo.
 “Buffalo is seeing a renaissance on the way to being fully restored as a City of Choice,” Dr. Cash said, “and the children that we educate now will fuel the human capital pipeline and economic growth for Buffalo well into the future.”